Notysoty/pdf-questionnaire-extraction/README.md

 1. Apache Tika - to get plain text
 2. [PDF Table Extractor](https://github.com/ronnywang/pdf-table-extractor) Node.js library by Ronny Wang - to get tabular data

-This repo contains the training scripts.
+This repo contains the training data and training scripts.

+The withheld test annotations are in this private repo: https://github.com/harmonydata/pdf-questionnaire-extraction-test-annotations

 # Preprocessing all the PDFs